triploc/gencall/README.md

 ### .params([inputs])

 Performs validation on submitted parameters.
 Values are looked for first in `req.params`, then in `req.query`, then in `req.body`.
-All values are then collected in `req.params`.
+All values are then collected in `res.locals`.

 ```javascript
 call.params({